Blindman (1971)

 A few lines in the German track are in Italian, with an accompanying subtitle track.

-Subtitles German for the whole film, and for the scenes in Italian only.
+Subtitles German for the whole film.

-ExtrasThe disc includes:
+Extras This disc includes:

 • The Western World of Ferdinado Baldi - a 40 minute interview with the writer/director talking about this film, and a few of his other works.
 Illustrated with still photos and some clips from the Westerns Italian Style documentary.
-Interesting, but doesn't really go into much detail about this very little known director.
+Interesting, but doesn't really go into much detail about this little documented director.
 In Italian with burnt in German subtitles.

 • English, German and Italian original cinema trailers - all rather beaten up quality.